joshlk/www.robotchinwag.com/_posts/2017-11-27-Linux-101-for-Windows-devs.markdown

 In Linux, the boot drive (i.e. the main drive) is the only drive that is visible at first and starts at the top of the file system which is indicated by the first slash `/` – this is the equivalent to the `C:\` drive on my Windows systems.
 All other drives are mounted or added into this file system.

 Typically, a drive will be [mounted](https://www.lifewire.com/uses-of-linux-command-mount-2201110) in the `/mnt` folder but in it can be done anywhere. e.g. `/mnt/d_drive`.
-Further info on mounting a drive.

 # File paths